 - The key to cookieless advertising is scaling content, making the possibilities for testing ad performance endless.

 - This facilitates a move from anonymous targeting to more specific targeting, specified based on the results of these tests.

-Ad personalization at scale, without the personal data, can sound daunting but it can still be easy with Creative Automation.
-It entails putting the creative asset at the forefront, and applying template-thinking to transform this creative asset into multiple versions, the performances of which can be tracked and analyzed.
+Ad personalisation at scale, without the personal data, can sound daunting but it can still be easy with Creative Automation.
+It entails putting the creative asset at the forefront, and applying template-thinking to transform this creative asset into multiple versions, the performances of which can be tracked and analysed.